EHAP is in the process of developing a Public Health

 In 2013, the US Forest Service started using moss to understand air quality across Portland.
 In February 2016, the moss data showed significant heavy metal hot spot areas across the city, including areas near various glass manufacturing facilities and the Precision Cast Parts Structural Large Parts Campus.
 PCC is a large metal foundry operating since the 1950's, bordering Johnson Creek.
 At this location, the company makes parts for the aerospace industry, using nickel, titanium, aluminum and steel alloys.
 To validate the moss data and determine if heavy metals associated with emissions from PCC may be a risk to human health, the Department of Environmental Quality (DEQ) began air monitoring and collected soil samples at properties next to PCC.
 These efforts complement existing activities by DEQ, including clean-up activities and permitting.

-The release of a document for public comment is estimated for mid 2017.
+The release of a document for public comment is estimated for 2018.

 Healthy Gardening Resources